biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 One type of analysis for alpha diversity is looking at observed OTUs.
 This type of analysis will provide the number of unique OTUs found in a sample or group of samples.

-To perform an observed OTU alpha diversity analysis, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
-Then select the "dflt_name - BIOM" artifact and select "alpha_diversity" from the drop-down menu.
+To perform an observed OTU alpha diversity analysis, select the rarefied "Rarefied table (BIOM)" artifact in the processing network and select "Process".
+Then select the "Rarefied table (BIOM)" artifact and select "Calculate alpha diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/observed_OTU_parameter.png
    :align:   center